Yearbook: U.S. military

 Warships of the United States Navy often produce a yearbook-style publication upon completion of a long deployment (typically six months or more).
-These books, referred to by sailors as "cruise books" are produced on board by the ship's Morale, Welfare, and Recreation department and Public Affairs staff, and then printed ashore by the same printing companies that publish high school and college yearbooks.
+These books, referred to by sailors as "cruise books" are produced on board by the ship's Morale, Welfare, and Recreation Department and Public Affairs staff, and then printed ashore by the same printing companies that publish high school and college yearbooks.
 The cruise book of a Nimitz-class aircraft carrier typically reaches over 600 pages in length, as it includes portraits of the more than 5,000 sailors and Marines assigned to the ship's company and embarked carrier air wing.

 The Navy's Recruit Training Center in Great Lakes, Illinois also produces yearbook-style publications for each graduating division of recruits.
 These publications are much smaller, as each recruit division totals roughly 80 sailors.
 The book is called "The Keel" after the part of a ship that is constructed first, as RTC or boot camp sets the foundation for the sailor's career.
 These books contain a color section common to all books published that year, with a specific black and white section added for each recruit division and their "brother" or "sister" division.

 Production and distribution

 Compilation

 Yearbooks are generally compiled by a student club or a yearbook class, usually advised by a faculty member.
-The yearbook staff usually has one or more editors who are responsible for collecting and compiling all of the information to be contained within the book, also deciding the layout and allocation of space for each contributor.
+The yearbook staff usually has one or more editors who are responsible for collecting and compiling all of the information to be contained within the book, as well as deciding the layout and allocation of space for each contributor.

 Sections

-Most yearbooks have a similar format, which includes individual photographs of students, information on activities, sports, and other activities.
+Most yearbooks have a similar format, which includes individual photographs of students, and information on activities, sports, and other activities.